By Lease Type (9)

 - In Florida, for rental properties with a lease duration of more than 1-year, the rental lease agreement contract must be in writing to be legally binding.

-- Fireproofing and fire protection systems – Landlords must give tenants information about fire protection in buildings over 3-stories.
+- Fireproofing and fire protection systems – Landlords must inform tenants about fire protection in buildings over 3-stories.
 Fla.
 Stat. § 719.616

 - Rent Control – Zero rent control laws in Florida.